from a handpicked tutor in LIVE 1-to-1 classes

 What is the Remainder Theorem?

 Remainder theorem helps us to find the remainder without actually performing the long division process.
 The polynomial p(x) = 0 if on substitution of the x value, the remaining value is the remainder.
-It has numerous applications in equations, and polynomials.
+It has numerous applications in equations and polynomials.
+Hence it states that "when a polynomial p(x) is divided by a linear polynomial (x - a), then the remainder is p(a)" (OR) "when a polynomial p(x) is divided by a linear polynomial (ax + b), the remainder is p(-b/a)".
+Click here to learn more about the remainder theorem formula.